jclary-31/Word_trade/README.md

 BEL 6.96

 Some comments here, 1) most important country for France is...
 China, 2) France and USA are not directly connected but USA is the 2nd most important country to France exchanges; and 3) I don't know how to interpret France in this rank.
 Maybe I should juste remove it and renomralize but it feels odd.

+# local application
+execute command 'py app.py' in a terminal (at the right place, and with the downloaded csv file) \
+this will create a local html page on you web browser at http://127.0.0.1:8050/

+Within this local web page you can different commodities referenced by their SITC classification, and you can choose one metric between Export, Import, Balance, and Volume.
+From the map you can then choose a country A (just click on it) and you will get the top 6 countries exchanging the most with country A.,  then you have a neural network, as as presented in previous section, and the ranking of the countries in this network.

+an example of visualization is given by [dynamic dashboard example](Dash_example.pdf)